MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/monitor-server-events-windows-event-log.md

 ms.service: dynamics-365-op
 ms.topic: conceptual
 ---
-# Monitoring Business Central Server Events Using Event Viewer
+# Monitoring Business Central Server events using Event Viewer

 [!INCLUDE[on_prem_only_v2](../developer/includes/on_prem_only_v2.md)]

 Events that occur on the [!INCLUDE[server](../developer/includes/server.md)] instances can be recorded in event logs on the computer that is running [!INCLUDE[server](../developer/includes/server.md)].
 You can view the events by using Event Viewer.

-##  <a name="ViewEventViewer"></a> About Business Central Server Events in Event Viewer
+##  <a name="ViewEventViewer"></a> About Business Central Server events in Event Viewer

 Events that occur on [!INCLUDE[server](../developer/includes/server.md)] instances are recorded in the event channels specific to [!INCLUDE[prod_short](../developer/includes/prod_short.md)] and also in the general Windows Application log.
 Event channels provide a way to collect and view events from a specific event trace provider.
 This differs from the Windows Application log which contains system-wide events from multiple publishers \(applications and components\).

 ## Business Central channel logs

 In the Event Viewer console tree, open **Applications and Services Logs** > **Microsoft** > **DynamicsNAV**.

 ### Server folder